PegLegFN/PegLeg/README.md

 There is an extremely unlikely (but not impossible) chance that usage of PegLeg while logged in could result in sanctions being applied to your account, up to and including a complete ban from Epics platforms and services.
 If you do not believe this is worth the risk, do not log into PegLeg, or any other third-party service uch as Discord Bots

-The latest Betas have a Lite mode that not need a Login, and therefore has a 0% chance of getting your account banned.
+The [Latest Betas](https://github.com/TomatechGames/PegLeg/releases) have a Lite mode that not need a Login, and therefore has a 0% chance of getting your account banned.

 # PegLeg
 PegLeg is a lightweight and ***unofficial*** companion app for use with Fortnite: Save The World.
 It essentially aims to recreate the functionality of the Homebase menu without needing the entire game to be running.